What Home Insurance Doesn't Cover: 15 Common Exclusions You Need to Know

 Find your best options in less than 2 minutes

-Your home insurance policy may feel like a comprehensive safety net — but buried in the fine print are dozens of exclusions that could leave you paying tens of thousands of dollars out of pocket.
-From flooding to mold to dog bites, the list of what home insurance doesn't cover often surprises homeowners most at the worst possible time.
+Your home insurance policy may feel like a comprehensive safety net, but buried in the fine print are dozens of exclusions that could leave you paying tens of thousands of dollars out of pocket.
+From flooding to mold to dog bites, the list of what home insurance doesn't cover often surprises homeowners at the worst possible time.
+And with the five largest carriers now denying more than 44% of homeowner claims (up from 36% a decade ago), understanding your exclusions has never been more important.

-In this guide, we break down the 15 most common home insurance exclusions, explain exactly why insurers exclude them, and show you the alternative coverage options that can close those gaps.
-Understanding these exclusions now can prevent financial devastation later — and in many cases, the fix is more affordable than you'd expect.
+In this 2026 guide, we break down the 15 most common home insurance exclusions, explain exactly why insurers exclude them, and show you the alternative coverage options that can close those gaps.
+Understanding these exclusions now can prevent financial devastation later, and in many cases, the fix is more affordable than you'd expect.

 Key Pinch Points